stefanosiano/PowerfulImageView/README.md

 Shapes are divided into 3 types:
 1) Rectangular (normal, square, rectangle): These shapes should be as efficient as normal ImageViews.
 Only dimensions are affected;
 2) Rounded (circle, oval, rounded rectangle): These shapes are  achieved following techniques [recommended by Romain Guy](http://www.curious-creature.org/2012/12/11/android-recipe-1-image-with-rounded-corners/).
 Background and foreground drawables will be resized, but rounded shape will not be applied to them, as it happens for other shapes.
 3) Solid shapes are simple shapes with a solid color drawn over them.
-They are very efficient and support out of the box any animation and image loader library.
-They completely cover the background, too, in contrast with non-solid shapes, which allow users to see anything behind them.
+They are very efficient and support any animation and image loader.
+They completely cover the background, in contrast with rounded shapes, which allow users to see anything behind them.